-Our current product development efforts are focused on the development of our autologous TRC-based products for use in cardiac tissue regeneration (dilated cardiomyopathy) and vascular tissue regeneration (critical limb ischemia).
-Our TRC-based products have been used in over 350 human patients in several clinical trials.
+Our current product development efforts are focused on the development of our autologous cell products, TRC-based products for use in cardiac tissue regeneration (dilated cardiomyopathy) and vascular tissue regeneration (critical limb ischemia).
+Our TRC-based products have been used in over 290 human patients in several clinical trials.
 (See "Clinical Development.").
-We believe that TRC-based products can potentially be used in other clinical indications and that additional clinical trials will be required.
+We believe that TRC-based products can potentially be used in other clinical indications, and that additional clinical trials will be required.

-Our research programs are currently directed at improving TRC-based product functionality for certain clinical indications, improving product shelf life and decreasing the cost of manufacturing our TRC-based products.
+Our research programs are currently directed at improving TRC-based product functionality for certain clinical indications, improving product shelf life, and decreasing the cost of manufacturing our TRC-based products.
+Our programs are also exploring the capability of TRC-based products to generate different types of human tissues.
 These production process changes may alter the functionality of our TRC-based products, and would require various levels of experimental and clinical testing and evaluation.
 Any such testing could lengthen the time before these products would be commercially available.

-In addition, our proprietary cell manufacturing system has demonstrated the capability to produce other types of cells.
+Additionally, our proprietary cell manufacturing system has demonstrated the capability to produce other types of cells.
 Our cell manufacturing system is currently used at University of Pittsburgh to produce dendritic cells for investigator-sponsored clinical trials.
 When practical, we will continue to explore the application of our manufacturing technology for the production of non-TRC cell types where there are potential opportunities to collaborate in the development of new cell therapies.

-Research and development expenses for the fiscal years ended June 30, 2007, 2008 and 2009 were \$11,443,000, \$15,249,000 and \$11,289,000, respectively.
+Research and development expenses for the fiscal years ended June 30, 2006, 2007 and 2008 were \$9,484,000, \$11,443,000 and \$15,249,000, respectively.